 cutimage - Fotolia

-Veeam expects to grow its business in Asia-Pacific and Japan (APJ) by about 40% this year, buoyed by high-growth markets such as China, Japan, India and Southeast Asia, where enterprises are increasingly moving towards at hybrid cloud environments.
+Veeam expects to grow its business in Asia-Pacific and Japan (APJ) by about 40% this year, buoyed by high-growth markets such as China, Japan, India and Southeast Asia, where enterprises are increasingly moving towards hybrid cloud environments.

 Speaking to Computer Weekly in an exclusive interview, Shaun McLagan, senior vice-president for Veeam in APJ, said in Indonesia, Vietnam and the Philippines, for example, enterprises are skipping a generation of IT, moving from mostly physical IT infrastructures with some virtualisation, towards hybrid cloud.